-A certificate of insurance is a document that verifies you have liability coverage and condenses all the crucial information about your policies onto one page.
+A certificate of insurance (COI) is a document that verifies you have business liability insurance coverage and condenses crucial information about your policy into one page.

 A certificate usually lists the following information about your general liability insurance policy:

-To see what one looks like, check out this sample certificate of liability insurance.
+To see what one looks like, check out this sample ACORD certificate of liability insurance [PDF].

 Hey there!
 Yeah, up here in the corner.
 Good news: You've purchased your policy to protect your business!
 But that's only the beginning...